 Figure \ref{fig:Sigma^i,i+1} shows on the left the amoeba corresponding to the $\Sigma_j^{i,i+1}$ surface.
 The idea is to then isotope it to a different surface ${\Sigma'}_j^{i,i+1}$ with boundary still in $I\times T^2$, such that the intersection with the Lagrangian 2-sphere $S_i$ is empty.

-\begin{proof}[Proof of Lemma \ref{lem:Sigma}] Let us assume the cut is vertical, and thus the collapsing cycles is given by a $\theta_2$-constant curve in the $(\theta_1,\theta_2)$ coordinates of $T^2$.
-Making a change of action-angles coordinates, if needed, we may assume that the collapsing cycles corresponding to the $n_i$ nodes are slightly phased-out.
-We thus draw the $T^2$ projection of the boundary of the $\sigma_j$ 2-disks, recalling that it links once the horizontal cycle in a thickened torus that they live in (recall construction before Proposition \ref{prp:Local_node}).
+\begin{proof}[Proof of Lemma \ref{lem:Sigma}] Let us assume the cut is vertical, and thus the collapsing cycle is given by a $\theta_2$-constant curve in the $(\theta_1,\theta_2)$ coordinates of $T^2$.
+Making a change of action-angle coordinates, if needed, we may assume that the collapsing cycles corresponding to the $n_i$ nodes are slightly phased-out.
+We thus draw the $T^2$ projection of the boundary of the 2-disks $\sigma_j$, recalling that each of them links once the horizontal cycle in a thickened torus that they live in (recall the construction before Proposition \ref{prp:Local_node}).
 We color these boundaries blue, and draw a dimer model that indicates the coamoeba of the pair of pants $\mP$ we will construct, as illustrated in the first picture of Figure \ref{fig:Dimer_Sigma}.
 We will color the other boundary of $\mP$ red.
 We number the components of the red curve in the dimer model of Figure \ref{fig:Dimer_Sigma} (Left) as indicated, and sketch the profile of its $p_2$ coordinate as indicated in Figure \ref{fig:p2_profile}.

-The $\del \sigma_j$ curves can be taken sufficiently close to the collapsing cycle $\del \sigma_1$, so we assume its $\theta_2$ variation is small enough with respect to the difference $p_1$ between the coordinate of the red curve and the $p_1$ coordinate of the blue curve.
+The curves $\del \sigma_j$ can be taken sufficiently close to the collapsing cycle $\del \sigma_1$, so we assume its $\theta_2$ variation is small enough with respect to the difference $p_1$ between the coordinate of the red curve and the $p_1$ coordinate of the blue curve.
 (Essentially, we take them small with respect to the size of $\mM$.)

 The dimer model we are considering consists of two bi-gons and two tri-gons.
-We carefully analyze the $(p_1,p_2)$-coordinates we associate to these pieces, to ensure that get a symplectic pair of paints $\mP$ connecting the blue boundaries to the red one.
+We carefully analyze the $(p_1,p_2)$-coordinates we associate to these pieces, to ensure that we get a symplectic pair of paints $\mP$ connecting the blue boundaries to the red one.
 The corresponding amoebas, together with the $\theta_1$- and $\theta_2$-level sets, are indicated in Figure \ref{fig:Def_Amoeba} (Middle).
-There is a curve in the amoeba corresponding to the vertices of the bi-gon, that will by crucial in further analysis.
+There is a curve in the amoeba corresponding to the vertices of the bi-gon that will be crucial in the further analysis.
 This curve shall be named the {\it pink} curve, and in this case it is a horizontal segment.